YufeiZhan/ip2020-git-advanced/README.md

   - either write some codes
   - or use touch command to create an empty file
 - to associate a local repo with remote Github repo, use `git remote add origin <URL>`
+- to associate a local repo with remote repo that is originally forked from, use `git remote add upstream <URL>`
 - use `git remote -v` to check the origin
 - to set default remote branch for the current local repo, `git branch --set-upstream <remote-branch>`, another shortcut is to use `-u` flag to use `git push -u origin <local-branch>`